-BACK UP TIMER– Stands on the deck behind the TIMERS.
+BACK-UP TIMER– Stands on the deck behind the TIMERS.
 Uses a stop watch and starts it for every race.
 When a TIMER goofs up and yells, “Back up!” the BACK UP TIMER steps into that lane and stops the watch when any part of the swimmer’s body touches the wall.
 You will most likely get wet.

 ** Each swimmer must have two times for their race.
 These kids work hard and times mean a LOT to them.
 Remember that 1/10th of a second can be the difference between making the county team or not.
 Please be the timer each kid deserves! **

 WRITER – When the swimmer finishes, the WRITER looks at the times on the two TIMERS’ stop watches and records each time on the event card.
 If there is no swimmer in the lane, the WRITER notes NS for “no swim” on the event card.
 Then, the WRITER gives the event card to the RUNNER.
 Legible writing is a plus in this job.
 You will most likely get wet.
 This is another good position if wanting to see all the action.
+(Home meets only)

 STARTER – This position requires mandatory GCSL certification, thorough knowledge of the rules and an ability to apply them fairly and consistently.
 The STARTER announces each heat in each event, directs the swimmers on the blocks and is directly responsible for the flow and tone of the meet.
+(Home meets only)

-STROKE AND TURN JUDGE– This position requires mandatory GCSL certification, thorough knowledge of the rules and an ability to apply them fairly and consistently.
+STROKE & TURN JUDGE– This position requires mandatory GCSL certification, thorough knowledge of the rules and an ability to apply them fairly and consistently.
 STROKE AND TURN JUDGES are the official referees of the meet and have the authority to disqualify swimmers.

 COMPUTER ASSISTANT– Someone with an eye for detail and quick fingers works best in this position.
 Sits with and assists our database administrator by inputting swimmer times into our system as they arrive from the SCORE TABLE.
+(Home meets only)

 RIBBONS – Results are printed on a sticker.
 The RIBBONS person affixes the sticker to the appropriate placement ribbon and files the ribbons into team folders while sitting at a table next to the computer folks.
 A person working second half ribbons is best for someone with older kids swimming later events.

 ICE - Sing it.
 You know you want to.
 Ice, ice, baby!
 And, the team needs someone to take two huge coolers to an approved vendor and fill them and bring them back to the pavilion for home meets.
 A truck and strong back helps fulfill this role.
+(Home meets only)

 GRILL – Need we say more?
 This person is responsible for operating our propane grill and cooking hamburgers, hot dogs and chicken for our concession stand at home meets.
-First half report time is 5:30 PM.
+First half report time is 4:30PM.
 This person also is arguably THE most important person in Gwinnett County on Thursday nights especially during a rain delay when everyone gets extra hungry.
+(Home meets only)

 CONCESSION STAND– This active position is the equivalent of a McDonald's drive-thru.
 It requires friendly folks to set up, prepare and sell heat sheets, food and drink items in a high paced environment especially if there's a rain delay.
-First half workers report at 5:30 PM.
+First half workers report at 4:30PM.
 The concession stand area is like the mother ship and volunteers also answer all kinds of questions.
 Smiles and simple math skills a plus but not mandatory.
+(Home meets only)

 OUR GOAL - Remember that everyone at the meet lived through the sinking of the Titanic to get there and you may be the only person a member of the opposing team interacts with the entire evening.
 Be patient.
 Be helpful.
 Be a gracious host.